Your passport is lost, and you’re scheduled to fly tomorrow—what now?

 - In the US and flying domestically: No passport is required (a valid driver’s license will suffice).

-- In the US and flying internationally: A new passport is required.
+- In the US and flying internationally: You need a new passport.
 Reschedule your trip to a new date or see if you qualify for life-or-death emergency passport service.

 - Outside of the US and scheduled to fly back home: Contact the nearest US consulate or embassy to have an emergency passport issued.